Before your semester abroad with International Language Programs (ILP) it is 100% normal to be nervous — but don't worry, it all pans out.

 - I Won't Be Able Able To Talk To Friends And Family

 - I Won't Know Anyone In My Group

 - I Don't Speak The Language

 Feeling Alone With No Support

-As an ILP volunteer you won't just be dropped off in the middle of Russia or China with no support - we promise!
-A large part of our mission is to provide support during your semester abroad.
-Most of our volunteers are traveling for the first time in their lives and we know you're signing up with us instead of backpacking solo because you want the support of an organized, experienced program.
+As an ILP volunteer you won't just be dropped off in the middle of Russia or China with no support — we promise!
+A large part of our mission is to provide support while you navigate living abroad with your group.
+Most of our volunteers are traveling for the first time ever and we know you're signing up with us instead of backpacking solo because you want the support of an organized, experienced program.

-- Local Coordinators- You will have a local coordinator to be another resource.
+Local Coordinators — You will have a local staff as another resource.
 They are a native to the country you're going to who will speak English as well as the language of the country you are in ... helpful, right?
-They make sure you're picked up at the airport when you arrive, help make sure everything is running smoothly at the schools, and are an awesome resource as you are getting used to living abroad.
+They make sure you're picked up at the airport when you arrive, help make sure everything is running smoothly at the schools, and can be an awesome resource as you are getting used to living abroad.